A view of Berlin — its cycles of destruction and renewal and the evolution of its food scene — through the lens of a one-night gastro tour.

 Berlin: The History

-Henrik Tidefjaerd, founder of the Berlin Gastro Rallye, scanned the intersection taking it all in en plein air with a look of contentment on his face.
+Henrik Tidefjaerd, founder of the Berlin Agenten and Gastro Rallye, scanned the intersection taking it all in en plein air with a look of contentment on his face.
 He explains, “I like to start my tours here.
 Rosenthaler Platz is important historically, it represents the continually changing nature of Berlin.”

 Henrik would be our host and guide – cultural, historical, gastronomical – for the evening.